-1 The Jammer for the up- the Jammer from the previous Jam who is in the Penalty Box. coming Jam is 2 If no one satisfies 1, the the Skater who visibly controls the Star who has lined up in the Jammer is Jammer Starting Position.
-3 If no one satisfies 2, the the Skater who visibly controls the Star but who has lined up out Jammer is of position.
+1 The Jammer for the up- coming Jam is 2 If no one satisfies 1, the Jammer is the Skater who visibly controls the Star who has lined up in the Jammer Starting Position.
+3 If no one satisfies 2, the Jammer is the Skater who visibly controls the Star but who has lined up out of position.
 4 If no one satisfies 3, there is no Jammer for that team in this Jam, and the Jam should not start.